Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Acknowledgement

 \section{Acknowledgement}

-RG and ASD acknowledge the support from the Interdisciplinary Cyber-Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- $1/2019/23$.
+R.G. and A.S.D. acknowledge the support from the Interdisciplinary Cyber-Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- $1/2019/23$.
 This research was supported in part by the ``INFOSYS scholarship for senior students''.
-HSD acknowledges support from SERB-DST, India under a Core-Research Grant (No: CRG/2021/008918) and from IRCC, IIT Bombay (No: RD/0521-IRCCSH0-001).
+H.S.D. acknowledges support from SERB-DST, India under a Core-Research Grant (No: CRG/2021/008918) and from IRCC, IIT Bombay (No: RD/0521-IRCCSH0-001).